jess986-codes/copit/README.md

 Total Cost: $18.75
 ```
-You can paste this list into your notes, send this to someone through your instant messager or send it through using your good 'ol email.
+You can paste this list into your notes, send this to someone through your instant messager or send it through via email.
 >👉 **_NOTE:_** The shopping list buttons do not work yet, except for the copy function.
-Another way of removing the items is to click on selected product again 🙂
+Another way of removing the items is to click on the selected product again 🙂